ccarlis1/personal-website/README.md

 ## Deployment

-This site is automatically deployed via Vercel on push to the main branch.
+This site is automatically deployed via GitHub Pages on push to the main branch.